esphome/esphome-docs/components/espnow.rst

 ***************

 This automation will be triggered when a data package is received from an unknown device.
 This trigger will only be fired when ``auto_add_peer`` is **false**.
-To the sending peer addres can be found the package data via the "packet" variable. see :ref:`espnow-ESPNowPackage`.
+To the sending peer addres can be found the package data via the "packet" variable. see :ref:`espnow-espnowpackage`.
 To allow the the new device to be handled correctly you need to add it as a *new peer* with the ``espnow.add.peer`` action.

 .. code-block:: yaml